plblum/jivs/packages/jivs-engine/README.md

 *Jivs is a work-in-progress.
 This is a preview to get feedback from the community.
 I'm looking for an assessment of the architecture.
-I've been tweaking and refactoring it plenty in hopes its easy to use and really delivers.
+I've been tweaking and refactoring it plenty in hopes it's easy to use and really delivers.
 Getting the API right early on avoids the hassle of breaking changes later.*

 *Please visit [Jivs Github Discussions board](https://github.com/plblum/jivs/discussions) to participate.*